Adventure Time season 1: Production

 All of the season's episodes began as simple two-to-three-page outlines that contained the necessary plot information.
 These outlines were then handed off to storyboard artists, who would then expand the rough outline into a full storyboard.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-six episodes.)
 The episodes' design and coloring were done at Cartoon Network Studios in Burbank, California.
 Animation was handled overseas in South Korea, by Rough Draft Korea and Saerom Animation.
-The season was storyboarded and written by Muto, Elizabeth Ito, Ward, Sean Jimenez, McHale, Luther McLaurin, Armen Mirzaian, Kent Osborne, Pete Browngardt, Niki Yang, Cole Sanchez, Tom Herpich, Bert Youn, Ako Castuera, and J. G. Quintel.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's twenty-six episodes.)
-Quintel, who would later go on to create the popular Cartoon Network series Regular Show, co-wrote and boarded the episode "Ocean of Fear" after asking Ward if he wanted any freelance help for Adventure Time.
+J. G. Quintel, who would later go on to create the popular Cartoon Network series Regular Show, co-wrote and boarded the episode "Ocean of Fear" after asking Ward if he wanted any freelance help for Adventure Time.
 Quintel and Ward had previously worked together on The Marvelous Misadventures of Flapjack.